Whey Protein Isolate

 For Rapid Replenishment and Recovery

-The essential electrolytes most commonly found in the human body are sodium, potassium, bicarbonate, chloride, calcium, and phosphates.
-Of these electrolytes Coconut water is particularly rich in potassium, sodium, magnesium, phosphorus and calcium.
+The essential electrolytes most commonly found in the human body are sodium, potassium, bicarbonate, chloride, calcium, magnesium and phosphate.
+Of these, Coconut water is particularly rich in potassium, sodium, magnesium, phosphorus and calcium.

 No Added Sugar